DaniLeigh: Career

 Curiel was asked by Prince to direct the video for his single "Breakfast Can Wait" when she was 18 years old.
 Following the video's success, Prince continued mentoring DaniLeigh until his death in 2016.
 She released her first single "D.O.S.E" in 2015, but her first successful single was "Play", released in 2017.
 The single is an empowerment song for women and Latinos, and features Mexican-American rapper Kap G.

-After signing with Def Jam Records, she released her first EP, Summer with Friends, in 2017, followed up by The Plan in 2018.
+After signing with Def Jam Recordings, she released her first EP, Summer with Friends, in 2017, followed up by The Plan in 2018.
 The latter features appearances by rappers YG, Lil Yachty, Lil Baby, and YBN Nahmir.
 She later released a few more singles such as "Lil Bebe", which was remixed featuring vocals from Lil Baby, and "Easy", which was remixed featuring vocals from singer Chris Brown.
-She has also made a cameo appearance in Megan Thee Stallion's "Hot Girl Summer" music video.
-In late 2019, she choreographed for DaBaby’s music video “BOP on Broadway”.
+She has also made a cameo appearance in the music video for Megan Thee Stallion's "Hot Girl Summer".
+In late 2019, she choreographed for DaBaby's music video "BOP on Broadway".

 In January 2021, the singer issued an apology after posting part of a song called "Yellow Bone" on social media, which was criticized for promoting colorism.